Instructions For Making Hairpin Lace Crochet

 crochet.

-you want to continue to make the strip longer you may remove the beginning loops from the fork and continue
+full, if you want to continue to make the strip longer you may remove the beginning loops from the fork and

-working.
-The method of doing this will vary depending on which type of loom or fork you
+continue working.
+The method of doing this will vary depending on which type of loom

 8. There are many ways of